Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 SonarQube offers a number of other metrics, but among the most significant are Security and Reliability ratings, as well as measurements of test coverage and duplications.

-Jellyfish promises users complete visibility into the work of engineering teams through the metrics they obtain by analyzing data from Git repos, Jira tickets, and contextual business information.
+Jellyfish promises users complete visibility into the work of engineering teams through the metrics they obtain by analyzing data from Git repos, Jira tickets, and CI/CD tools.
 The metrics that Jellyfish offers are oriented towards business and project management.

 Investment distribution displays a breakdown of time spent for each work category – Roadmap, Unplanned, Infrastructure, Support, and Other.
 Jellyfish also displays a financial breakdown for each work category.